What's Coming to Netflix in July 2022

-Welcome along to another comprehensive look ahead at the month to come for Netflix in July 2022.
+Welcome along to another comprehensive look ahead at the month to come on Netflix for July 2022.
 Below, we’ll keep you updated with all the new movies and shows coming to Netflix US whether that be Netflix Originals or licensed content.

 Don’t forget, Netflix as always will be losing content in July 2022.
 We’ve got you covered on all of the TV and movie removals throughout the month here.